 The Nevada Small Business Development Centers (NSBDC) aims to help small businesses in Nevada.
 They offer counseling services for starting or expanding small businesses at low or no cost.
 Training workshops and seminars are also part of their services.
 A business blog is run by the NSBDC that focuses on small business issues.

 The New Hampshire Small Business Development Center (NHSBDC) is a program run by the University of New Hampshire Peter T. Paul School of Business and Economics.
 The center advises and educates small businesses through programs aimed at developing the local economy of New Hampshire.
 NHSBDC's website provides free information and e-courses on business basics, strategy, and growth.
 The site also contains a resource library covering numerous business-related topics.

-The New Jersey Economic Development Authority is a state agency focused on economic and community development.
+The New Jersey Economic Development Authority (NJEDA) is a state agency focused on economic and community development.
 It aims to provide funding to New Jersey businesses and municipalities interested in growth.
 The authority also offers real estate development services and access to technological facilities.

 New Jersey's Small Business Development Centers (NJSBDC) helps entrepreneurs with creating and expanding their business enterprises.
 NJSBDC provides numerous services to small businesses such as expert consulting, training seminars, and business counseling.
 A resources library contains publications covering topics related to growing, starting, and doing business in the state of New Jersey.

 The New Mexico Economic Development Department is a state-run agency that fosters economic development in New Mexico.
 It offers various avenues of business assistance that include financial aid, local and international expansion, workforce training, ISO-9000 certification, business incubators, as well as a data center for census information and maps.